Workiva/over_react/doc/wrapping_js_components.md

 # Wrapping JS Components

-This document talks about using the `uiJsComponent` API to create a Dart component API that wraps an existing JS component.
+This guide talks about using the `uiJsComponent` API to create a Dart component API that wraps an existing JS component.
 For example, if you need to consume a component from an open source JS library in Dart, you would need to wrap that component with an interop layer.
 The `uiJsComponent` API exists to take care of wrapping the primary component API, along with adding a space to declare prop typings using the same `mixin` based syntax that OverReact supports.

 ## tl;dr

-The details of this document are important as there are multiple gotchas that can take the form of runtime errors, undetectable until a particular edge case is hit by a user.
+The details of this guide are important as there are multiple gotchas that can take the form of runtime errors, undetectable until a particular edge case is hit by a user.
 Therefore, it is **highly recommended** that the entirety of this guide is read and understood before adopting this pattern.
 That being said, it may be useful to have a holistic view of what this approach looks like.
 The collapsed summary region below cantains a full example of wrapping a JS component that can be used as a reference or template.

 <details>